Contents:

 Off-Center Strikes: Misalignment during minting leads to crescent-shaped blanks.
 Depending on the visibility of the design and date, these can fetch $900 or more.

 An example exposed to certain chemicals or environments may develop a silvery appearance due to oxidation or other reactions.
-These are NOT made of silver and typically retain their base value just as the 1981 nickel value.
+These are NOT made of silver and typically retain their base value.

 Related article: 2023 Jovita Idar Quarter Value.

-Identifying and appraising pennies has never been easier.
-Tools like the Coin ID Scanner app allow collectors to upload photos and instantly determine a coin’s value, grade, and potential errors.
+Tools like the Coin ID Scanner app allow collectors to upload photos and instantly identify a coin and determine its value and main specs.

 Advantages of using Coin ID Scanner: